LeadPipeSoftware/medkit/README.md

 * PATH Variable Management
 * Software Installation

 MEDKIT also has a native concept of [environments][environments] which allow you to categorize your settings to match the systems you're using.
+This lets you customize each environment with ease.

 ### Manage Your Dotfiles
 The trouble with dotfiles is that, unless you have just one login on one computer, you'll have lots of them spread all